spdx/tools-python/README.md

 # Installation

-As always you should work in a virtualenv or venv.
+As always you should work in a virtualenv (venv).
 You can install a local clone of this repo with `yourenv/bin/pip install .` or install it from PyPI with `yourenv/bin/pip install spdx-tools`.
 Note that on Windows it would be `Scripts` instead of `bin`.